If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 Virtual Private Server (VPS) Hosting

-VPS hosting is ideal for medium-sized websites, eCommerce sites, and high-traffic blogs.
+virtual private server hosting is ideal for medium-sized websites, eCommerce sites, and high-traffic blogs.

 However, it requires more technical ability than shared hosting or WP hosting.
 The reason is that VPS hosting both allows (and requires) more backend customization.
 System administrators like VPS hosting because it gives them more control over the website.